Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     36455 ttys003    0:00.15 -bash
     ```

-    Your node is now operational and you may attach to it with `geth attach new-node-1/geth.ipc` to send private transactions.
+    !!! note
         Tessera IPC bridge will be over a file name defined in your `config.json`, usually named `tm.ipc` as evidenced in prefix `PRIVATE_CONFIG=tm.ipc`.
 Your node is now able to send and receive private transactions, advertised public node key will be in the `new-node-1.pub` file.
 Tessera offers a lot of configuration flexibility, please refer [Configuration](../../Privacy/Tessera/Configuration/Configuration%20Overview) section under Tessera for complete and up to date configuration options.

+    Your node is now operational and you may attach to it with `geth attach new-node-1/geth.ipc` to send private transactions.
     ```
     $ vim private-contract.js
     ... create simple private contract to send transaction from new-node-1 private for new-node-2's tessera public key